 Black Patients Face Health Care Inequities

-• Black mothers are at least three times more likely than white mothers to die in childbirth.
+- According to the CDC, Black mothers are at least three times more likely than white mothers to die in childbirth.

 Vulnerable Populations Face Health Care Inequities

-Race is not the only factor when it comes to health care inequities.
+Race is not the only factor when it comes to healthcare inequities.
 Vulnerable populations in the U.S. often face multiple barriers to accessing health care, as well.
 Such barriers range from discrimination to lacking affordable options to living far away from treatment centers (as is the case for many rural Americans).
-Mobile health clinics, vehicles equipped with medical equipment, may help to increase access, which can improve equity in rural areas.
+Mobile health clinics — vehicles equipped with medical equipment — may help to increase access, which can improve equity in rural areas.

 Achieving equity in health care often means eliminating or reducing the barriers to social and economic resources that affect an individual’s health.

-• Expanding access to health care through the introduction of mobile health clinics or telehealth initiatives such as remote healthcare services or education
+- Expanding access to health care through the introduction of mobile health clinics or telehealth initiatives, such as remote healthcare services or education

-• Further developing culturally competent care, for example, by expanding medical translation services
+- Further developing culturally competent care, for example, by expanding medical translation services

 The Social Determinants of Health

-The Centers for Disease Control and Prevention defines the social determinants of health as “conditions in the places where people live, learn, work, and play that affect a wide range of health and quality-of life-risks and outcomes.”
-Social determinants of health include:
+The CDC defines SDOH as “conditions in the places where people live, learn, work, and play that affect a wide range of health and quality-of risks and outcomes.”
+SDOH includes the following:

-• Education: language and literacy rates, highest level of education, quality of education
+- Education: Language and literacy rates, highest level of education, quality of education

-• Health care: access to primary care, health literacy
+- Health Care: Access to primary care, health literacy

-• Economic stability: employment, food security, housing stability
+- Economic Stability: Employment, food security, housing stability

-• Environment: quality of housing, proximity to violence and crime, distance from pollutants and environmental hazards
+- Environment: Quality of housing, proximity to violence and crime, distance from pollutants and environmental hazards

 Case Study: Racism, Sexism, and Chronic Stress